top of page

 3. Be Proactive in the Recruitment Process

-Don't wait for college coaches to find you – take an active role in the recruitment process.
-First, research colleges that fit your athletic and academic goals.
-Identify institutions that offer your sport and have academic programs that interest you.
-Consider factors like affordability, size, location, and athletic division (NCAA Division I, II, III; NAIA).
+Don't wait for college coaches to magically discover you — you need to take an active, driving role in your own recruitment.
+Start by researching schools that fit both your athletic goals and academic interests.
+Consider vital factors like affordability, campus size, geographic location, and athletic divisions (NCAA Division I, II, III; NAIA).

 A high school football game